 '''

-PAIRS [UNIT unit]
+PAIRS [UNIT unit] HARD-SPHERE [\alpha]

-HARD-SPHERE [\alpha]

-End

 '''

-The value of $\alpha$ specified here is used for repulsions between every pair of types, provided that both types in the pair have non-zero radii.
+The value of α specified here is used for repulsions between every pair of types, provided that both types in the pair have non-zero radii.
 If it is omitted, a value of 25.0 is used.
-The value of the pre-exponential constant may be adjusted using the syntax shown; the standard value of 0.001 hartree gives separations that are slightly too large, and a value of 0.0005 hartree or thereabouts may be better.
+The value of the pre-exponential

-This example assumes that the site radii have been previously defined using the TYPES declaration, in which case $\rho$ is the sum of the site radii.
-However $\rho$ can be defined in the pairs declaration for a hard-sphere potential just as for an ordinary exponential potential potential.
-Indeed it is an ordinary exponential potential except for the unusually large value of $\alpha$ .
-Notice that an anisotropic 'hard-sphere' potential is easily obtained by defining the $\rho$ expansion appropriately.
+This example assumes that the site radii have been previously defined using the TYPES declaration, in which case ρ is the sum of the site radii.
+However ρ can be defined in the pairs declaration for a hard-sphere potential just as for an ordinary exponential potential.
+Indeed it is an ordinary exponential potential except for the unusually large value of α .
+Notice that an anisotropic 'hard-sphere' potential is easily obtained by defining the ρ expansion appropriately.

-It is permissible to use several PAIRS commands referring to the same pair of sites, so that if, for example, the $\rho$ and $\alpha$ values are known in atomic units and the $C_6$ coeffficients in Å kJ mol-1, two separate PAIRS commands may be used, with a UNITS command between them to change units appropriately.
+It is permissible to use several PAIRS commands referring to the same pair of sites, so that if, for example, the ρ and α values are known in atomic units and the C_6 coeffficients in Å^6 kJ mol-1, two separate PAIRS commands may be used, with a UNITS command between them to change units appropriately.